The best of London's afternoon teas

 "You feel like you're in a candy shop, with the bubblegum pink seats and little cheesy messages at the bottom of your cups and plates," says Fresh and Fearless blogger Aftab Pathan.

-Tea comes with finger sandwiches, such as the the addictive comte cheese panini, warm scones and sweets such as cassis cheesecake and citrus meringue.
+Tea comes with finger sandwiches, such as the addictive comte cheese panini, warm scones and sweets such as cassis cheesecake and citrus meringue.

 For full-on eccentricity, there's the Sketch Exotic Tea, where the staff will strain Sketch's own brand of Champagne over chai, vanilla or Earl Grey tea leaves over ice.